minimilliano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword displays number of lines
-16-whatsnext displays number of lines with pattern 17-hidethisword display number of lines not with a pattern
+16-whatsnext displays number of lines with pattern 17-hidethisword display number of lines not with a pattern 18-letteronly  display lines with starting with a letter